hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 <img src="../img/MA_plot.png" width="600">

-This plot allows us to evaluate the magnitude of fold changes and how they are distributed relative to mean expression. aWe would expect to see significant genes across the range of expression levels.
-Additionally, we could use this plot to compare shrunken and unshrunken fold changes.
+In addition to the comparison described above, this plot allows us to evaluate the magnitude of fold changes and how they are distributed relative to mean expression.
+Generally, we would expect to see significant genes across the full range of expression levels.

 #### MOV10 DE analysis: results exploration